-U.S. should move bases away if pursues sanctions: Iran guards
+U.S. should move bases away if it pursues sanctions -Iran guards

 "Some of the actions of the Americans are against the spirit and even the letter of the (nuclear accord).
 We shall resist these," Iranian state television quoted Rouhani as saying.

-"One of the plots of the Americans is to act in such a way that would make Iran say that it is not following its commitments...
+"One of the plots of the Americans is to act in such a way that would make Iran say that it is not following its commitments ...
 I think the Americans will fail as we will always respect our international commitments," Rouhani said.

 Rouhani said Iran would have an "appropriate response" to the sanctions, but he did not elaborate.